Large Language Models are Zero-Shot Rankers for Recommender Systems: Empirical Studies

-\paratitle{Alleviating position bias via bootstrapping.} From Figure~\ref{fig:bias:pos}, we can see that LLMs tend to rank the candidate items lower if they locate at a later position in the prompts.
-As the candidate items are randomly assigned to each position, a simple strategy to alleviate position bias is to bootstrap the ranking process.
-We may rank the candidate set repeatedly for $B$ times, with candidates randomly shuffled at each round, so that one candidate item may appear at different positions to be ranked.
-After ranking, the item at a higher position will be given a higher score, and we will merge the ranking scores together to derive the final ranking.
+\paratitle{Alleviating position bias via bootstrapping.} A simple strategy to alleviate position bias is to bootstrap the ranking process.
+We may rank the candidate set repeatedly for $B$ times, with candidates randomly shuffled at each round.
+In this way, one candidate may appear in different positions.
+We then merge the results of each round to derive the final ranking.
 From Figure~\ref{fig:bias:boot}, we follow the setting in Section~\ref{sec:his_order} and apply the bootstrapping strategy to \emph{Ours}.
 Each candidate set will be ranked for $3$ times.
 We can see that bootstrapping improves the ranking performance on both datasets.

 \paratitle{Popularity degrees of candidates affect ranking results of LLMs.} For popular items, the associated text may also appear frequently in the pre-training corpora of LLMs.
 For example, a best-selling book would be widely discussed on the Web.
-Thus, we would like to examine whether the ranking results are affected by the popularity degrees of candidates.
-However, it is difficult to directly measure the item text popularity in the pre-training corpora.
-As a result, we hypothesize that the text popularity can be reflected and indirectly measured by item frequency in one recommendation dataset.
+Thus, we aim to examine whether the ranking results are affected by the popularity of candidates.
+However, it is difficult to directly measure the popularity of item text.
+Here, we hypothesize that the text popularity can be indirectly measured by item frequency in one recommendation dataset.
 In Figure~\ref{fig:bias:pop}, we report the item popularity score (measured by the normalized item frequency of appearance in the training set) at each position of the ranked item lists.
 We can see that popular items tend to be ranked at higher positions.
-Like conventional recommendation models, LLMs also suffer from popularity bias and favor recommending more popular items.